The Son & His Aged Mother

 Illustrated By: Stella Wei

 The province where they lived was called Hitachi.
 The Governor of Hitachi was a warrior and he hated anything that was weak or frail.
-One day, he issued a horrible proclamation - all of the old people in the province must be put to death.
+One day, he issued a horrible proclamation - that all of the old people in the province must be put to death.
 "There is no place in Hitachi," he decreed, "for those who take and do not give.
 Old people take and take, and give nothing back.
 I will not put up with this anymore."
 In those days it was not uncommon to leave very old people alone to die, but to command this to happen all at once for all the old people in Hitachi was even more cruel.

 The Story of the Aged Mother